Time (Tom Waits song)

-"Time" is a song by Tom Waits appearing on his eighth studio album Rain Dogs.
+"Time" is a song by American singer-songwriter Tom Waits appearing on his ninth studio album Rain Dogs.
 It was written by Waits and was recorded in 1985 at RCA Studios in New York City.

 It was covered by Tori Amos for her 2001 concept album Strange Little Girls.
 Amos made a notable appearance on the Late Show with David Letterman to perform the song; it was the first musical performance on the show after the September 11 attacks.

 "Time" was covered again in 2019 by Rosanne Cash for Come On Up to the House: Women Sing Waits, a Tom Waits tribute album featuring female artists' covers of Waits' songs.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.